ersilia-os/master-chem-featurizer/README.md

 pip install .
 ```

 By default, RDKit and h5py are not installed.
-Those are necessary to allow standardization and to generate the default chemical library.
+Those are necessary **only** if you want to standardize molecules and generate the default chemical library.
 If you want to have these functionalities, simply do:
 ```bash
 pip install rdkit-pypi
 pip install h5py